developersharif/websocket/README.md

 ### <a href="https://github.com/developersharif/websocket/tree/main/server/corePhp">Core PHP WebSocket Example</a>

 Get started with the fundamentals of using raw PHP to create WebSocket servers and clients.
-Ideal for understanding the low-level mechanics of WebSocket communication.
+Ideal for understanding the <b>low-level mechanics</b> of WebSocket communication.

 ### Ratchet WebSocket Implementation